verge-io/docs/docs/product-guide/bonded-vlans.md

 ## Prerequisites

+Verify associated network switch ports are configured for the VLAN tag.

 !!! warning annotate "Prior to making networking changes:"
     - **Ensure you have an alternative method to reach the nodes: physical console access or IPMI access.**
     - **Confirm the name/password for the "admin" user (user ID #1(1)), in case command-line operations become needed.**

 1. Hint: "Key=1" parameter is in the URL of the user's dashboard

-- Verify associated network switch ports are configured for the VLAN tag.
+## Create a Bonded VLAN-tagged Network

-1. Create/edit an external network.
+1. Create/edit the network.
-!!! tip "For creation instructions, see KB article: [How to Create an External Network](/knowledge-base/create-external-network)."

 2. Change **Layer 2 Type** to ***vLAN*** and enter appropriate **Layer 2 ID** (VLAN number).
 3. **Select** the checkbox option for **all appropriate physical networks**.
+See KB article: [How to Create an External Network](/knowledge-base/create-external-network) for information on additional external network options.
 4. Click **Submit** to save the change.

 ## Testing